Significantly improved offer needed to end strike, union says

 The living wage of £10.85 will rise to £11.89 under the new offer, equivalent to a 9.6% increase – but Unison has said the revised pay offer remains a “real terms pay cut” and “below the rate of inflation”.

-Ms Macer described the latest offer from Cosla as “too little, too late and too vague”.

-Speaking on a picket line outside Carluke High School in South Lanarkshire, she said: “We are now in the process of organising a consultative ballot with our members with a recommendation to reject this offer.
-We will then take soundings from our members about further industrial action.
+Ms Macer confirmed the union would organise a consultative ballot on the offer and will be recommending members reject it while taking “soundings” on further industrial action.

-“Our strategy, our pay campaign is not finished, we will continue the action as long as our members instruct us to do so.
+She added: “Our strategy, our pay campaign, is not finished, we will continue the action as long as our members instruct us to do so.

 “More strike action will be on the cards, nothing is off the table and our members will be balloted with a recommendation to reject this offer.